Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 === "Scalar properties"
     ![](img/Using_SpiraTeam_with_JIRA_5+_43.png)

     This refers to custom properties of all types **except** List and Multi-List.
-This properties with types like Text, Date, User, Boolean, Decimal, Integer, and so on - as they have simple, user-entered values.
+This properties with types like Text, Date, User, Release, Boolean, Decimal, Integer, and so on - as they have simple, user-entered values.
 For scalar custom properties, there will be no values listed in the lower half of the screen.

     Fill in the "External Key" field with the Jira ID of the custom field and click "Save".
 The ID can be found by using the "Custom Fields" tab of the [Jira configuration helper](#jira-configuration-helper).